Ouvéa cave hostage taking

 Nineteen of the hostage-takers and two members of the hostage recovery team were killed in the assault.
 There were allegations that most of the dead hostage-takers had been summarily executed after being captured.

-After having attacked the Gendarmes, "independentists" retreated to a remote part of the island covered by deep jungle.
+After having attacked the Gendarmes, the rebels retreated to a remote part of the island covered by deep jungle.
 Negotiations began between the government and hostage takers but were not effective.
 Some GIGN operators became hostages too as the government was trying to find a peaceful solution.

 Assault

-The operation was highly uncommon as the number of hostage takers (more than 30), the size of the assault force and the location (a rugged jungle looking like New Guinea or Eniwetok) turned the operation into an Iwo-Jima like assault.
+The operation was highly uncommon for the number of hostage takers (more than 30) and the size of the assault force and the location (a rugged jungle looking like New Guinea or Eniwetok).

 The assault "Operation Victor" was initiated on 4 May at around 22:15.
 Around seventy-four operators moved into the forest towards the hostage location.
 The Kanak independentists numbered around 30 and were heavily armed (assault rifles, rifles and some heavy machine-guns).

 The hostages had been located in Gossannah cave, a series of caves on Ouvéa Island.
 The assault team moved into their final assault positions roughly 300 meters from the cave entrance.